-We plan to build a computational model that will predict the changes of downstream signalling molecules such as JAK/STAT3, ERK/MAPK and PI3K/AKT pathways upon ALK inhibition in variant 1 and 3a/b EML4-ALK positive cell lines.
+We plan to generate a computational model that will describe resistant signalling pathways of EML4-ALK V1 and V3a/b developed by ALK inhibition, and to predict drug response and new targets of each variant in response to ALK inhibition.
 We jointly have established a successful beginning for this project to developed a modelling platform, called BioMASS, to estimate the parameters of our model describing the biological processes of the EML4-ALK signaling.
+We have extended the current project and we plan to predict patient responses to ALK drugs by using a newly developed framework called Pasmopy developed by Mariko's group.

-However, due to the influence of COVID-19, Iosifina Sampson was not able to visit IPR and we were not able to carry out our international collaborative research for the year 2020.
+It is worth to mentioned that due to the influence of COVID-19, Iosifina Sampson was not able to visit IPR and we were not able to carry out our international collaborative research for the year 2020.